MeteoSwiss/publication-opendata/README.md

 ---

+# Welcome to the 'Open Government Data (OGD)' service from MeteoSwiss

+## Background and key challenges

+With the introduction of the [Totalrevision der Verordnung über die Meteorologie und Klimatologie (MetV)](https://www.fedlex.admin.ch/de/consultation-procedures/ended/2023#https://fedlex.data.admin.ch/eli/dl/proj/2022/77/cons_1) - expected on 1 January 2025 - MeteoSwiss will exempt the data collected under the legal mandate from fees and thus implement access to open data, as required by the [Bundesgesetz über den Einsatz elektronischer Mittel zur Erfüllung von Behördenaufgaben (EMBAG)](https://www.fedlex.admin.ch/eli/cc/2023/682/de).
+The compatibility with the EU's ['High Value Datasets (HVD)' Directive (see Annex, Chapter 3.
+‘Meteorological’)](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32023R0138#d1e32-48-1) that MeteoSwiss is striving for and the requirements of EMBAG are leading to a change in data access from 'push' (i.e. on request/order) to 'pull' (i.e. via self-service).

+MeteoSwiss has been providing meteorological and climatological data at international, European and national level for decades.
+Since 2012, MeteoSwiss has also [built up experience with the provision of open data (see datasets beginning with ‘ch.meteoschweiz...’)](https://data.geo.admin.ch/).
+To this end, MeteoSwiss uses the [Federal Spatial Data Infrastructure FSDI](https://www.geo.admin.ch/en/general-terms-of-use-fsdi), which is operated by [swisstopo](https://www.swisstopo.admin.ch/en).

+Access to open data must be revised and simplified so that people with different levels of data technology and meteorological knowledge can easily find the required data.
+Application-orientated descriptions and contextual information help them to assess whether and under what conditions which data is suitable for a particular application.

+## Vision, mission and strategy for version 1.0

+### Our vision is that everyone can easily find and use the right open meteorological and climatological data from MeteoSwiss.
+We guarantee maximum compatibility with the open data of European and international partner agencies.

+**Our mission** is,
+to make all open data available in such a way that it reflects the same reliability and care that MeteoSwiss provides to the people and organisations it already serves today.

+**Our strategy** for version 1.0 is, to enable all users to download open data as files via the STAC API of the FSDI.

+The OGD provision of MeteoSwiss in version 1.0 thus fulfils the requirement of the EU's HVD Directive to make ‘datasets (...) available for re-use (...) through bulk download’ ([Annex, Chapter 3.2. a](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32023R0138#d1e32-48-1)).
+The requirement to make datasets also available via APIs will be implemented by MeteoSwiss in a later implementation stage.

+**Our primary outcomes** for version 1.0 include:
+1. From the source systems of the various data types (ground station data and observations, climate data and spatial climate analyses, radar data, forecast data, atmospheric data), the OGD products [specified together with the corresponding specialists](#21-overview-of-data-types-to-be-made-available-as-open-data) and their 'file metadata' are continuously generated as files.
+2. All files are continuously transferred to the defined 'collections' in the STAC API of the FSDI and stored as 'assets' for the corresponding 'items'.
+3. For each collection, a corresponding 'discovery metadata' dataset is created in the geometadata catalogue [geocat.ch](https://www.geocat.ch/geonetwork/srv/eng/catalog.search#/home).
+Geocat.ch integrates the 'discovery metadata' into the OGD metadata catalogue of the Swiss authorities [opendata.swiss](https://opendata.swiss/en), and opendata.swiss into the European OGD metadata catalogue [data.europa.eu](https://data.europa.eu/en).
+4. Users can download one or more files manually from MeteoSwiss via a WebGUI or obtain them automatically via the STAC API of the FSDI.

+**Our primary users** for version 1.0 include:
+1. People with little meteorological knowledge and varying levels of technical data knowledge,
+2. People with medium meteorological knowledge and varying levels of technical data knowledge,
+3. People with high meteorological and technical data knowledge.

+> [!NOTE]
+> Our user base is very broad and diverse.
+We have chosen this rough grouping to prioritise the functionalities as well as the application-oriented descriptions and context information of the data.
+The groups are listed from top to bottom according to their number (many > few).

+---

 Ab hier weiter auf Englisch | A partir d'ici, en anglais | Da qui in poi in inglese

 # Specification of OGD data products and sample data